karljacques/tech-test-01/README.md

 ```
 docker compose exec php php src/migrate.php
 ```
+If that step failed, just wait and try again.
+It's not a very refined docker-compose

 You should now be able to access the page using the address `localhost`, unless you have something blocking port 80, in which case you'll need to pick a different port for nginx in `docker-compose.yml`